mpdroid/hat-api/README.md

 # Sorting Hat API

-The Sorting Hart API provides rest services to assign pledges to Hogwarts houses using the "Rules of the Hat".
+The Sorting Hat API provides rest services to assign pledges to Hogwarts houses using the "Rules of the Hat".
+The API is consumed by the [Sorting Hat](https://goo.gl/2Dwjh5) Web App.

 ## Upload a roster file
 ### /roster